TheNullablePrototype/WeatherService/README.md

 - Periodic collection and averaging of temperature data in cities using three free weather services;
 - REST Endpoint API.

+The interval for polling weather services, as well as the possibility of disabling it, can be found in application.properties

 API:

 ```